hystax/optscale_arcee/README.md

 ```

 ## Tagging task run
-To tag a run, use the tag method with the following metrics:
+To tag a run, use the tag method with the following parameters:
 - key (str, required): the tag name.
 - value (str | number, required): the tag value.
 ```sh